 Creating Agro-Economic Hotbeds conducive to encouragement of the Agrotourism vision, as well as promoting Special Economic Zones and Sustainable Investments in Democratic Republic of Congo.

-Promoting financial institutions for scaling up financial solutions, ranging from accessing capital to financial security needs.
-Creating and escalating services of the Congolese Agricultural Development Bank (CADB Bank), Congolese Rural Development Bank (CRDB Bank), Congolese Economic Development Bank (CEDB Bank) ... for a secure social and agro-financial economy.
+Promoting the strategic roles and services of financial and banking institutions for scaling up financial solutions, ranging from access to financial capital needs to those of financial security, investments and entrepreneurship. ; creating and expanding the services of the Congolese Agricultural Development Bank (CADB Bank), Congolese Rural Development Bank (CRDB Bank), Congolese Economic Development Bank (CEDB Bank) ... for a secure and sustainable social and agro-financial economy.

 In summary, 13 types of crops are selectively adopted and scattered in a table according to the time required by each crop’s reproductive cycle to give mature and ready to be harvested fruits; the food, nutritional, agropastoral and economic-industrial advantage offered by each type; the geostrategic choice of investment areas (guided by the sufficient availability of arable land…); the ecological impact of each category; as well as opportunities offered by World Markets in access to Quality Organic Seeds.

 Finally, it should be noted that this planning is a strategic guide for our IGEMSID Commission on Agricultural Investments for Sustainable Growth in DR Congo.
 It remains dynamic and will therefore be updated at any time, depending on whether the circumstances are validly justified.
 Similarly, the relatively provided information remain insignificant.
 So, enrichments and strategic planning for each investment in a specific crop will have to be gradually continued according to the needs.

 Thus, in the publication mode of this document, it is necessary to rely (press) on each crop visibility in order to access its information.
 Similarly, the PDF version can be accessed in the overall view of the document.